Musashi: Samurai Legend: Reception

-The game received mixed reviews overall from critics.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+In Japan, however, Famitsu gave it a score of 32 out of 40.

 The graphics were generally praised, but criticized for inconsistent frame rates: IGN called the "manga-shading" style "a neat trick", and GameSpot noted that it was a unique visual style, but both criticized the frequent slow-downs and IGN further criticized the repetitive environments.
-GameSpy felt that the graphics themselves were inconsistent, with good character designs but with environmental designs mixed between good and poor, depending on the area; 1UP.com, however, said that the graphics "were tough to criticize".
+GameSpy felt that the graphics themselves were inconsistent, with good character designs but with environmental designs mixed between good and poor, depending on the area; 1Up.com, however, said that the graphics "were tough to criticize".
 Other aspects of the presentation were criticized: both GameSpy and GameSpot heavily panned the dialogue and voice acting, with GameSpot stating that the voices were poorly done and did not fit the game.
 IGN added that the game's "surf-rock score... barely makes sense".
 GamePro also disliked the game's camera system, saying that it worked for outdoors areas, but was difficult to control and see anything for indoors or arena areas, a point with which GameSpy agreed.